eclipse-tractusx/digital-product-pass/README.md

 ## Getting Started

-To get Started you can have a look into our documentation:
+To get started you can have a look into our documentation:

 | Name                                                                      | Description                                                                                                                                                        |
 | ----------------------------------------------------------------          | -----------------------------------------------------------------------------------------------------------------------------------------------------------        |